-- one-on-one consultation with an Entry to Practice staff member either face-to-face, over the phone or via email - an application for registration guide that provides clear information on the steps in the assessment process - a checklist on the College's website that helps an international applicant identify their next steps in the application process - a career map posted on the government of Ontario website (Ontario immigration.ca) that outlines the steps to initiate the registration process is posted on the College website to assist applicants in understanding the registration process. - presentations at Ontario universities and Health Force Ontario (presentations at HFO often include The Alliance and the bridging program as well)
+- one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email - category-specific application guides that provide clear information on the steps in the assessment process - information on the College's website that helps an international applicant identify their next steps in the application process, including a process flow chart - a career map posted on the government of Ontario website (Ontarioimmigration.ca) that clearly outlines the steps involved in the registration process. - presentations at Ontario universities and Health Force Ontario.
+The Health Force Ontario presentations are conducted collaboratively with The Canadian Alliance of Physiotherapy Regulators and the Ontario Internationally Educated Physical Therapy Bridging program, allowing internationally educated physiotherapists to receive a complete overview of the entire credentialling and registration processes.

-The College reviews all published information annually to ensure that it is accurate and current.
-As well, The Alliance provides detailed information about the credential review process on its website, specifically in the Credentialing Package.
+The College reviews all published information at least annually to ensure that it is accurate and current.

+The Alliance provides detailed information about the credential review process and the examination process on its website, www.alliancept.org.